awsdocs/aws-elemental-mediatailor-user-guide/doc_source/variables-player.md

        }
    ```

 For server\-side reporting, MediaTailor decodes the parameters when the player request is received\.
-For client\-side reporting, it does not alter the parameters received in the JSON payload\.
+For client\-side reporting, it doesn't alter the parameters received in the JSON payload\.
 MediaTailor sends the following request to the ADS:

 ```
 https://my.ads.com/<path>?param1=value1:&param2=value2: